-One-pan dishes are my favorite – I love throwing everything in one big dish and dinner is done!
+This Fiesta Pork Chops and Rice Bake Recipe is a One-pan dish.
+I love throwing everything in one big dish and dinner is done!

 We have A LOT of chicken breast recipes on our blog, but I wanted to shake it up today and share one of my favorite pork chop dishes: Mexican Pork Chops and Rice.

-How to make Mexican Pork Chops and Rice:
+How to make Fiesta Pork Chops and Rice:

 - Sprinkle pork chops with salt and pepper and brown pork chops in a skillet on the stove top (this will help to seal in the juices and keep your pork chops moist and flavorful as they bake in the oven).

 - Dump the rest of the ingredients into a 9 x 13″ pan: chicken broth, tomato sauce, green chilies, taco seasoning, rice, and onion.
 Mix all together.